github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables.md

 Because default environment variables are set by {% data variables.product.prodname_dotcom %} and not defined in a workflow, they are not accessible through the `env` context.
 However, most of the default variables have a corresponding, and similarly named, context property.
 For example, the value of the `GITHUB_REF` variable can be read during workflow processing using the {% raw %}`${{ github.ref }}`{% endraw %} context property.

-{% data reusables.actions.environment-variables-are-fixed %} For more information about setting environment variables, see "[Defining environment variables for a single workflow](#defining-environment-variables-for-a-single-workflow)" and "[AUTOTITLE](/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable)."
+{% data reusables.actions.environment-variables-are-fixed %} For more information about setting environment variables, see [Defining environment variables for a single workflow](#defining-environment-variables-for-a-single-workflow) and [AUTOTITLE](/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable).

 We strongly recommend that actions use variables to access the filesystem rather than using hardcoded file paths. {% data variables.product.prodname_dotcom %} sets variables for actions to use in all runner environments.